vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-ios.md

 > Want to experience Microsoft Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-exposedapis-abovefoldlink)

 **Microsoft Defender for Endpoint on iOS** offers protection against phishing and unsafe network connections from websites, emails, and apps.
-All alerts will be available through a single pane of glass in the Microsoft Defender portal.
+All alerts are available through a single pane of glass in the Microsoft Defender portal.
 The portal gives security teams a centralized view of threats on iOS devices along with other platforms.

 > [!CAUTION]
 > Running other third-party endpoint protection products alongside Defender for Endpoint on iOS is likely to cause performance problems and unpredictable system errors.